lmps-0/projects_in_R/README.md

 # projects_in_R
 Projects and studies in R Language

-1. Data Visualization Project in R: recreation of a plot from _The Economist_
+1. Data Visualization Project in R
 2. Capstone Data Project
 3. Machine Learning Projects in R:
 - Linear Regression